You may have to pay Capital Gains Tax if you make a profit (‘gain’) when you sell (or ‘dispose of’) property that’s not your home, for example:

 You may get tax relief if the property is a business asset.

 If the property was occupied by a dependent relative you may not have to pay.
-HM Revenue and Customs (HMRC) has information in its guide on Private Residence Relief.
+Find out more in the guidance on Private Residence Relief.